The Long and Winding Road: Other Beatles and McCartney versions

 Since the original release in 1970, there have been six additional recordings released by McCartney.
-After he had resisted playing any of his Beatles songs with his band Wings, he included "The Long and Winding Road" in the set list for Wings' 1975–76 world tour.
+After he had resisted playing any of his Beatles songs with his band Wings, "The Long and Winding Road" was one of the songs from his previous band that he played in fragments during One Hand Clapping.
+He included it in the set list for Wings' 1975–76 world tour.
 A live version appeared on the 1976 album Wings over America.

 McCartney re-recorded "The Long and Winding Road" for the soundtrack to his 1984 film Give My Regards to Broad Street.
 George Martin produced the track, which includes saxophone accompaniment and what authors Chip Madinger and Mark Easter describe as a Las Vegas-style musical arrangement.
 (Note: Madinger and Easter comment that the 1984 version fails to support how "near and dear to his heart" the song was and McCartney's complaint that Spector had "overproduced" the Beatles' recording.
 Beatles biographer Kenneth Womack views it as an "outrageous jazz reading" and the "ridiculous nadir" of McCartney's attempts to revisit the song.)
 A second new studio recording of the song was made by McCartney in 1989 and used as a B-side of single releases from his Flowers in the Dirt album, starting with the "Postcard Pack" vinyl format of "This One".

-On McCartney's 1989–90 world tour in support of Flowers in the Dirt – his first world tour since 1975–76 – the song was performed with a musical backing that, in Kenneth Womack's view, "clearly attempts to replicate" the strings added by Spector in 1970.
-The version released on the live album from the tour, Tripping the Live Fantastic, was the only song taken from McCartney's two April 1990 shows at the Maracanã Stadium in Rio de Janeiro.
+On McCartney's 1989–90 world tour in support of Flowers in the Dirt, the song was performed with a musical backing that, in Kenneth Womack's view, "clearly attempts to replicate" the strings added by Spector in 1970.
+The version released on the live album from the tour, Tripping the Live Fantastic, and also as a single was the only song taken from McCartney's two April 1990 shows at the Maracanã Stadium in Rio de Janeiro.
 (Note: With his 21 April concert there, McCartney broke the attendance record held by Frank Sinatra by performing to a crowd estimated at around 184,000.
 The Guinness Book of Records recognised it as "the largest paying audience ever to see a rock concert by a single artist".)
-The single also included non-album live tracks "C Moon" and "Mull of Kintyre".
-The live single version was also included on The 7" Singles Box in 2022.

 The 1996 Beatles' outtakes compilation Anthology 3 includes the original 26 January 1969 take, without Spector's overdubs.
-"The Long and Winding Road" provided the working title for Apple executive Neil Aspinall's early version of the documentary film that became the 1995 TV series The Beatles Anthology.
+"The Long and Winding Road" provided the working title for Neil Aspinall's early version of the documentary film that became the 1995 TV series The Beatles Anthology.
 The title was changed in the 1990s after Harrison objected to the project being named after McCartney's song.